arjunnn/blog/_posts/2016-03-26-yawn-of-justice.md

 `warning: strongly opionated piece ahead.`

 However, I felt like the movie overpromised and underdelivered.
-That doesn't necessarily mean that the movie is garbage; it has a few good tricks up its sleeve.
+That doesn't necessarily mean that the movie is complete garbage; it has a few good tricks up its sleeve.
 Ben Affleck's portrayal of Batman is surprisingly convincing and adds to the dark and gritty tone of the movie.
 Henry Cavill is likeable as Superman but the *Man of Steel* seemed depressed throughout.
 Gal Gadot plain kicks ass as Wonder Woman in the few scenes she has in the movie.